-Dr. Perno is the vice president of medical affairs and the vice chairman of the Department of Medicine at Johns Hopkins All Children’s Hospital.
+Dr. Perno is the vice president of medical affairs at Johns Hopkins All Children’s Hospital.
 He joined the hospital staff in 2003.

-Dr. Perno earned his medical degree from St. George’s University in West Indies, Grenada.
+Dr. Perno earned his medical degree and an M.B.A. from St. George’s University in West Indies, Grenada.
 He completed a pediatric residency from Rutgers Robert Wood Johnson Medical School in Piscataway, New Jersey, followed by a fellowship in pediatric emergency medicine from Primary Children's Medical Center in Salt Lake City, Utah.

 Dr. Perno helps educate patients, families and the community on child health issues through a Johns Hopkins All Children’s online news segment, On Call for All Kids.
 In 2009, he was honored by the Clearwater Free Clinic as its Physician of the Year, and in 2018 he was honored as a top area doctor by Tampa Magazine.

 Dr. Perno has authored numerous Emergency Center protocols and guidelines.

 St. George's University